Vittorio Pozzo

 Vittorio Pozzo (/it/; 2 March 1886 – 21 December 1968) was an Italian football player, manager and journalist.

 The creator of the Metodo tactical formation, Pozzo is regarded as one of the greatest managers of all time, and is the only manager to guide a national team to two FIFA World Cup titles as coach, leading the Italy national team to victory in the 1934 and 1938 FIFA World Cups.
-Nicknamed Il Vecchio Maestro ("The Old Master"), he also led Italy to a gold medal at the 1936 Olympic football tournament, becoming the only manager to win both Olympic Games and World Cup, and managed the Italian championship squads of the 1930 and 1935 editions of the Central European International Cup.
+Nicknamed Il Vecchio Maestro ("The Old Master"), he also led Italy to a gold medal at the 1936 Olympic football tournament, becoming the only manager to win both Olympic Games and World Cup, and managed the Italian championship squads of the 1930 and 1935 editions of the European International Cup.

 Early life

 Vittorio Pozzo was born in Turin, Italy on 2 March 1886, into a family originally from Ponderano.
 He attended the Liceo Cavour in Turin, his hometown; he later studied languages and played football in France, Switzerland and England.
 He studied in Manchester at the turn of the 20th century and met Manchester United half-back Charlie Roberts and Derby County's inside-left Steve Bloomer.